edxu96/RexNet/docs/PhD/README.md

 ![](../../images/4-12.png)

-Key assumptions in simulation programs can be evaluated.
+Key assumptions in simulation programs can be evaluated using the experiment results.
 Besides, it is vital to validate simulation programs based on measured data. [ross2012simulation](#reference) For example, simulated forecast evolution should be analyzed according to standard analytical tools for forecasting [madsen2005standardizing](#reference) and compared to results from state-of-art forecast techniques.
-Furthermore, different rules and market design, like the introduction of centralized market makers and periodic double auctions, for Rex can be explored, the results of which can be used to compare.

 ## 5. Expected Contributions

 The assumption of time invariance can be relaxed once short-term models are mature.
-The existence of investments, ageing and accidents bring about more randomness and flexibility. [spyrou2019planning](#reference) Usually, massive long-term infrastructure investment is required in power industries, and simulation results from Rex can indicate investment opportunities.
+The existence of investments, ageing and accidents bring about more randomness and flexibility. [spyrou2019planning](#reference) Usually, massive long-term infrastructure investment is required in power industries.
+Simulation results from Rex indicate investment opportunities.
 The ultimate goal of this project is to formulate a new structure for resilient, low-carbon, low-cost energy systems based on Rex.

-Once simulation methods validated, reservation-based exchange markets can be applied in other industries like food supply chains, retailing, banking, etc. For example, similar assets can still be pooled, when personalized limit order books are introduced to make matches satisfy requirements from both sides.
+Once simulation methods validated, reservation-based exchange markets can be applied in other industries like food supply chains, retailing, banking, etc. In addition, similar assets can still be pooled, when personalized limit order books are introduced to find matches with requirements satisfied from both sides.
 The process is similar to that in peer-to-peer markets with bilateral trade agreements. [sousa2019peer](#reference)

 Some problems are expected to be solved:

 * The effect of reservations on responsive clients, who can adapt their needs to current states, is not clear.
-It may be modelled by an intra-personal game where a decision-maker is summarized by a succession of selves [brocas2009dynamic](#reference) and joint workings of time inconsistency and consciousness. [birchler2007information](#reference)
+It may be modelled by an intra-personal game where a decision-maker is summarized by a succession of selves [brocas2009dynamic](#reference) or joint workings of time inconsistency & consciousness. [birchler2007information](#reference)
-* When optimization problems in RHPO are formulated nonlinearly, it may be hard to obtain shadow prices, which helps indicate costs of flexibility and responsiveness.
+* When optimization problems in RHPO are formulated nonlinearly, it may be hard to obtain shadow prices, which indicate costs of flexibility and responsiveness.
 * Agent-based models should be able to learn and adapt to evolving situations. [franklin1997it](#reference)
 * The determination of weight matrices is the challenge faced by MPC researchers as well [rawlings2019model](#reference), and the tuning relies heavily on methods discussed in section 4-3.
 * How to make Rex robust to external factors.

 As discussed above, the project can be divided into two stages.
-Expected outputs of simulation experiments in the first year are:
+Expected outputs of simulation experiments in the first stage are:

 * Introduction to Rex. (my DTU master thesis)
 * RHPO for more complex CPPs, like those with stochastic MIMOs, and their statistical identification methods.
 * Rex with responsive clients.

 ## Reference
 * [bacher2011identifying](https://www.sciencedirect.com/science/article/pii/S0378778811000491) Identifying suitable models for the heat dynamics of buildings.
 * [birchler2007information](https://www.taylorfrancis.com/books/9780203946558) Information economics.
 How the market aggregates information is discussed in 5 chapters in part 2.
 All kinds of deviations of behaviours by later self are introduced briefly in chapter 17.
 * [blok2017introduction](https://www.taylorfrancis.com/books/9781315617213) Introduction to energy analysis.
 Figure `a` is the figure 0.1 on page xxv.